First-Year Academic Success > Program Overview > For Parents

 MAT/FYSM 094 (Basic Algebra)

-100 (Introduction to Quantitative Reasoning)
+MAT/FYSM 100 (Introduction to Quantitative Reasoning)

-120 (Quantitative Reasoning & Technological Literacy I)
+MAT 120 Quantitative Reasoning (formerly LSP 120: Quantitative Reasoning and Technological Literacy I)

-Most Bachelor of Science (BS) majors are required to complete a sequence of Calculus or Discreet math courses, and are required to demonstrate competency at the MAT/FYSM 130 (Pre-Calculus) level before enrolling in any major field courses.
+Most Bachelor of Science (BS) majors are required to complete a sequence of Calculus or Discrete math courses, and are required to demonstrate competency at the MAT/FYSM 130 (Pre-Calculus) level before enrolling in any major field courses.
 The “Path To Math” for most BS majors is:

 MAT/FYSM 094 (Basic Algebra)

 MAT/FYSM 101 (Intermediate Algebra)